WinUP/workflow/README.md

 ## Static workflow definition

-A JSON object can be created to define a workflow or part of workflow:
+A JSON object can be created to define a workflow or part of workflow (see [IWorkflow](https://github.com/WinUP/workflow/blob/master/src/Definition.ts#L4)):

 ```json
 {